 Ophelia’s Laertes-led funeral procession approaches (they organised ‘em pretty quickly in those days).
 He and Hamlet have a bit of a go at each other but are swiftly told to knock it off.

 Hamlet tells Horatio that Rosencrantz and Guildenstern are dead (they have to be.
 They made a movie about it).
 He also details his escape, just so WE know Horatio knows …

 With Fortinbras’ Norwegian army closing in, it’s Face/Off.
 It’s time for H and L to fence, grunting and sweating under their weary lives.
 Laertes pierces Hamlet with a poisoned blade but is fatally wounded by said weapon.
 Gertie accidentally drinks the poisoned wine (coz reasons) and rushes into the secret house (where she snuffs it).
 Just before he kicks the bucket, Laertes reveals Claudius’ dodgy death plot to Hamlet.
 Just before HIS expiry date (keep up, double-oh-seven), Hamlet manages to kill Claudius and names Fortinbras as his heir.
 Fortie orders Hamlet’s body be borne off in honour.
 Here’s the rub: (almost) everybody dies.
 Nobody wins*.

 (*Except maybe Norway.
 It’s one-nil to Norway.
 Ish.
 Kinda.
 Not really.
 Maybe.
 I’m confused.)

 Thou know’st ’tis common; all that lives

 must die; passing through nature to eternity.

-Except William Shakespeare, who will, of course, live forever.
+^Except for Billy Bob Shakespeare, of course, who gets to live forever.
 Sigh.